 Download a Dutch-language app

-Considering most people are now glued to mobile screens almost 24 hours a day, there is plenty of time to play with language-learning apps.
-Duolingo is one of the most well-known apps specifically for language learning, but there are plenty of games that can be set in Dutch and just played during your commute or downtime.
+Considering most people are now glued to their mobile screens, there’s plenty of time to play with language-learning apps.
+Duolingo is one of the most well-known apps specifically for language learning.
+There are also plenty of games that can be set in Dutch and just played during your commute or downtime.

 While games to learn Dutch and outdoor fun is good for learning, language classes do serve an important role.
 Take the knowledge you learn inside the classroom and bring it outside – you’ll learn more Dutch than you’ll realize!